-Approximately 41 million children are estimated to go trick-or-treating this Halloween, with 118 million potential stops on the way.
-Costumes and candy are the main concern for most trick-or-treaters, but these visiting goblins, ghosts and ghouls can face the risk of an accident or injury if homeowners don't prepare for guests.
+Approximately 73.1 million children went trick-or-treating in 2020 to claim their sweet prize.
+And if homeowners don't prepare, these visiting goblins, ghosts and ghouls are at risk of an accident or injury.
 Keep Halloween safe and fun by taking the time to minimize risks for children and parents around your home.

 In the rush to knock on your door, little ones probably aren't looking for trip hazards such as electric cords, cracks in concrete or a garden hose.
 Clear your walkways of these trip hazards in the days leading up to Halloween.
 Before trick-or-treaters begin to arrive, make sure to remove debris, wet leaves or snow or even slippery leftover pumpkin carvings from your walkway and steps.